247

 Like Rango -- if you control the water, you control the world.
 Arkansas has systematically eliminated water autonomy: rainwater harvesting restricted, private wells forced into regional systems, SB 290 (2025) prohibiting moratoriums on permits in watersheds.
 The Ozark Karst topography creates underground water conduits that are being mapped, diverted, and captured by corporate interests.

-Beaver Lake, Bull Shoals Lake, Table Rock Lake, the Buffalo River, the White River, and the Ozark Aquifer -- every major water body in northwest Arkansas is now within the influence sphere of the Walton Family's land acquisition network.
+State Senator Blake Johnson (Newton County) introduced SB 290 to facilitate further land transfers.
+His campaign finance records at the Arkansas Ethics Commission are under investigation.
+Meanwhile, Beaver Lake, Bull Shoals Lake, Table Rock Lake, the Buffalo River, the White River, and the Ozark Aquifer -- every major water body in northwest Arkansas is now within the acquisition sphere of the Walton-Morris network.

 In 2018, the Medical Marijuana Commission (AMMC) awarded cultivation licenses to five politically connected groups -- the "Big 5."
 Local groups with deep Arkansas ties were disqualified on residency technicalities.
 In 2024, when voters tried to break the monopoly with Issue 3 (home grow legalization), the Arkansas Supreme Court invalidated it on a "misleading title" technicality.
 The monopoly held.